 Welfare Costs of Inflation in a Dynamic Economy with Search Unemployment and Endogenous Growth

-University of Augsburg; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Augsburg; CESifo (Center for Economic Studies and Ifo Institute)

 CESifo Working Paper Series No. 296